j-iliu/acne04_analysis/README.md

 ## Part 2 — Classification

 I trained this in two stages.
+If you would like to use vggface2 pretrained weights, ensure that "vggface2" is in the model name during training and is in the string for the path for stage2 and evaluation.

 ### Stage 1 — soft-label mosaic training